 Hard surface flooring is perfect for many retail and public buildings.
 With the tile of today, it is possible to attain the elegant look of granite and marble without having the cleaning issues associated with those options.

 ABC is here to help you with your ceramic tile and grout cleaning and maintenance.
 Our staff is here to answer any questions you may have.
-Our phone number is 607-272-1566.
+You can call or text us at 607-272-1566.

 We are in the office from 8 to 5 Monday through Thursday, closing on Fridays at 4:30.